AstridSerruto/Projects/README.md

 # Projects
-New Projects, a diverse group
+New Projects, a diverse group of Data Science/ Analysis Projects.